 People from across the globe flock to our world heritage city to come and see the best bits of Bath

 Bath wouldn’t be Bath without its best bits.
-World-renowned crescents, historic Georgian venues, two-thousand-year-old pavements, healing hot spring waters and fudge-hued stone that appears to glow are just a few of sights that people from across the globe flock to our world heritage city to come and see.
+World-renowned crescents, historic Georgian venues, 2000-year-old pavements, healing hot spring waters and fudge-hued stone that appears to glow are just a few of sights that people from across the globe flock to our world heritage city to come and see.
 Of course, these days, there are plenty more modern pastimes to add to your itinerary too. . .

 In the heart of the city, Thermae Bath Spa is an award-winning natural spa where you can bathe in the country's only naturally warm, mineral-rich waters, as the Celts and Romans did over 2,000 years ago.
 Visit website